Getting Started with PackCAD Mockup

 Keyframe Folding Animation

-Click Add Folding Keyframe from the left menu, and then select the edges to fold in this step.
-Enter in a numeric value for the fold angle; the visualization updates in real-time.
-Pro tip: Hover your cursor over the fold-angle field and scroll to adjust the angle.
+Click Add Folding Keyframe from the left menu, and then select the creases to fold in this step.
+Enter a numeric value for the fold angle; the visualization updates in real-time.

 Export 3D Model

-Finally, go to File > Export 3D Model and select your preferred 3D format.
+Go to File > Export 3D Model and select your preferred 3D format.
 The exported 3D model contains your artwork and can be used for proofing, AR/VR previews, or photorealistic rendering in Blender and other 3D tools.

 Help and Support